lollipopman/bash-ini-builtin-blog-post/README.md

 ## Further Reading

-1. [The full source code of the ini builtin](https://github.com/lollipopman/bash-ini-builtin-blog-post)
+1. [The full source code of this ini builtin](https://github.com/lollipopman/bash-ini-builtin-blog-post)
 2. [The inih library used to parse the INI configs](https://github.com/benhoyt/inih)